 - A book of coupons for local businesses.
 These are not easy to come by as a set, and procuring them individually can be a lot of work.
 Unless you already have contacts to local businesses, it’s probably not worth the effort.

 Of course, they will receive the welcome pack only after accepting the job offer and relocating, so this will not contribute towards convincing the candidate to join.
-But you can mention the arrival of this welcome pack in the summary email.
+But you can mention the arrival of this welcome pack in the summary email (see next point).

-If you would like to see Benivo’s welcome pack to relocating employees, we’d be happy to send you one free of charge.
-Contact us at firstname.lastname@example.org and mention this article please.
+If you would like to see Benivo’s Welcome Pack to relocating employees, we’d be happy to send you one free of charge.
+Just drop us a line at email@example.com.